SimpleApplicationsOrg/skillTests/README.md

 # skillTests ![](https://travis-ci.org/SimpleApplicationsOrg/skillTests.svg?branch=master)

-Projet to test some spring framework technologies together.
+Project to test some spring framework technologies together.
 Still in progress...

 - Use as few as possible frameworks in the domains (skillsquestions-domain and checkanswers-domain).
 - Use some Spring-Cloud components: configuration (configuration-service), eureka (eureka-service), feign and hystrix (skillsquestions-ui).